 What has your professional career been like since finishing your contract in China?

-After I finished my term in China, I did some travelling in Europe and India.
+After I finished my term in China, I did some traveling in Europe and India.
 Now I’m working for Teach Away on the Explore Program team helping candidates find jobs teaching English in China.

 Do you have any advice for someone with a bachelor’s degree who’s considering teaching English abroad?